 |MN301||Leflunomide vs. Placebo||(-0.67, -0.36)||< 0.0001|

 |US301||Leflunomide vs. Placebo||(-0.58, -0.29)||0.0001|

 The improvement in physical function demonstrated at 6 and 12 months was maintained over two years.
 In those patients continuing therapy for a second year, this improvement in physical function as measured by HAQ and SF-36 (PCS) was maintained.

 Leflunomide was studied in a single multicenter, double-blind, active-controlled trial in 94 patients (1:1 randomization) with polyarticular course juvenile rheumatoid arthritis (JRA) as defined by the American College of Rheumatology (ACR).
 Approximately 68% of pediatric patients receiving Leflunomide, versus 89% of pediatric patients receiving the active comparator, improved by Week 16 (end-of-study) employing the JRA Definition of Improvement (DOI) ≥ 30 % responder endpoint.
 In this trial, the loading dose and maintenance dose of Leflunomide was based on three weight categories: <20 kg, 20 to 40kg, and >40 kg.
 The response rate to Leflunomide in pediatric patients ≤40 kg was less robust than in pediatric patients >40 kg suggesting suboptimal dosing in smaller weight pediatric patients, as studied, resulting in less than efficacious plasma concentrations, despite reduced clearance of M1.
 (See Pharmacokinetics - Pediatrics).

 Indications and Usage for Leflunomide

-Leflunomide tablets, USP are indicated in adults for the treatment of active rheumatoid arthritis (RA):
+Leflunomide tablets are indicated in adults for the treatment of active rheumatoid arthritis (RA):